Fairy2i: Training Complex LLMs from Real LLMs with All Parameters in $\{\pm 1, \pm i\}$: Methods

 When $T=1$, this reduces to the basic PhaseQuant quantization.
 For $T=2$, one extra low-bit term is added per weight, typically removing most of the remaining error.
 Figure~\ref{fig:recursive} shows the workflow of recursive residual quantization with $T=2$.

 \paragraph{Training with QAT.} We maintain full-precision masters for $W$ and compute $\sum_{t}\widehat{W}^{(t)}$ in the forward pass.
 The projection $b(\cdot)$ uses the hard nearest-codeword rule; in the backward pass, we apply a straight-through estimator so that gradients flow to the masters.
-Scales are recomputed per step (or updated as moving averages) and are differentiable through their dependence on the residuals.
+Scales are recomputed per step and are differentiable through their dependence on the residuals.
 We apply the same procedure independently to $\mathbf{U}$ and $\mathbf{W}$ in every widely-linear layer.